 - Transfer the broccoli to the bowl of a food processor and pulse until the broccoli is between the size of rice and peas.
+Alternately, you can do this with a sharp knife on your cutting board.
 Measure out 2 cups of the broccoli rice and transfer to a large bowl.

 - Add the cooked quinoa, eggs, shredded cheese, salt and pepper, and stir to combine well.

 - Scoop a 1-2 tablespoons of quinoa mixture into your hands (wet hands help with this) and press together to form a nugget.

 - Arrange the patties on the prepared parchment paper with a little bit of space between them.
 Brush the tops with a little bit of olive oil.

 - Bake for 20 minutes, until golden.
 Remove from the oven and allow to cool slightly before serving.

 - Nutrition values are an estimate only.

 - This recipe makes about 18 nuggets depending on how big you make them.

 - To freeze, place in the freezer on a baking tray in a single layer.
 Once they're frozen you can pop them into a freezer bag and they'll be good for about 3 months.

 This recipe was originally published November 28, 2016.
 It was retested, re-photographed, and republished on February 9, 2021.